vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

 ---
 title: "[101-4] Lesson 4: Data Loading"
-description: Load your data to the Cloudberry Database.
+description: Load your data to the Apache Cloudberry.
 ---

-This tutorial briefly introduces 3 methods to load the example data `FAA` into Cloudberry Database tables you have created in the previous tutorial [Lesson 3: Create Tables](./101-3-create-tables).
+This tutorial briefly introduces 3 methods to load the example data `FAA` into Apache Cloudberry tables you have created in the previous tutorial [Lesson 3: Create Tables](./101-3-create-tables).
 Before continuing, make sure you have completed the previous tutorial.

 - Method 1: Use the `INSERT` statement.
 This is the easiest way to load data.
 You can execute `INSERT` directly in psql, run scripts that have `INSERT` statements, or run a client-side application with database connection.
 It is not recommended to use `INSERT` to load a large amount of data, because the loading efficiency is low.

 - Method 2: Use the SQL statement `COPY` to load data into database.
 The `COPY` syntax allows you to define the format of the text file so that data can be parsed into rows and columns.
 This method is faster than the `INSERT` statement.
 But, like `INSERT` statement, `COPY` is not a parallel data loading process.

     The `COPY` statement requires that external files be accessible to the host where the master process is running.
-On a multi-node Cloudberry Database system, data files might reside on a file system that is not accessible from master node.
+On a multi-node Apache Cloudberry system, data files might reside on a file system that is not accessible from master node.
 In this case, you need to use the psql command `\copy meta-command` that streams data to Cloudberry master node over `psql` connection.
 Some example scripts in this tutorial use the `\copy meta-command`.

-- Method 3: Use Cloudberry Database utilities to load external data into tables.
+- Method 3: Use Apache Cloudberry utilities to load external data into tables.
 When you are working with a large-scale data warehouse, you might often face the challenge of loading large amounts of data in a short time.
 The utilities, `gpfdist` and `gpload`, are tailored for this purpose, enabling you to achieve rapid, parallel data transfers.

     During your data loading process, if any rows run into issues, they will be noted.
 You can set an error threshold that fits your needs.
-If the number of problematic rows exceeds this limit, Cloudberry Database will stop the loading process.
+If the number of problematic rows exceeds this limit, Apache Cloudberry will stop the loading process.

     For optimal speed, combine the use of external tables with the parallel file server (`gpfdist`).
 This approach will help you maximize efficiency, making your data loading tasks smoother and more efficient.